zicklag/docs-1/docs/extensions/layouts.md

+---
+description: A guide on how to build custom Layouts in Directus.
+readTime: 12 minutes
+---

 # Custom Layouts <small mod></small>

 > Custom Layouts allow for building new ways to view or interact with Items via the Collection Detail pages.